rdi-berkeley/zkp-course-lecture3-code/circom/README.md

 ## Instructions

-See the Makefile.
 The end-to-end target is `make verify`.
+See the Makefile for steps.

+## Files to edit

+* `sudoku.circom`: the template
+* `sudoku.input.json`: the prover's input
+  * the verifier's input, `sudoku.inst.json`, is computed from it